mikepenz/release-changelog-builder-action/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 By default the action will try to automatically retrieve the `tag` from the current commit and automatically resolve the `tag` before.
-Read more about this here.
+Automatic previous tag resolving is done using `semver`.

+If you require a different versioning scheme please open an issue [issue](https://github.com/mikepenz/release-changelog-builder-action/issues).
+Alternative you can always specifically supply the `fromTag` via the [configuration](#advanced-workflow-specification).

 ### Action outputs